Grounds and Facilities poster

 Modern Languages Written Assessment (if relevant)

-If we invite you for interview and your language choices combine an AMES language with a modern European language from the MML course, we also ask you to take the MML Written Assessment towards the end of November (it won't be on the same day as your interviews).
+If we select you for interview and your language choices combine an AMES language with a modern European language, we also ask you to take the MML Written Assessment towards the end of November (it won't be on the same day as your interviews: see the assessment info on our MML page).
 If this is relevant, you don't need to register as we will arrange it for you automatically.

 If your language choice(s) do not include a European Language then you will not have a written assessment.